FlavScents AInsights Entry for 2,5-Dimethyl Pyrazine (CAS: 123-32-0)

 4. Use in Flavors

-2,5-Dimethyl pyrazine is widely used in flavor formulations, particularly in savory and roasted profiles.
-It is commonly found in applications such as snack foods, baked goods, and coffee flavorings.
-Its functional role is to enhance the roasted and nutty notes, providing depth and authenticity to flavor systems.
-Typical use levels in finished food products range from 0.1 to 10 ppm, with variations depending on the desired intensity and product type.
-The compound is stable under typical processing conditions, including heat and pH variations.
+2,5-Dimethyl pyrazine is extensively used in flavor formulations, particularly in savory and roasted flavor profiles.
+It is commonly found in applications such as coffee, cocoa, nut, and meat flavors.
+Its functional role is to provide a roasted, nutty note that enhances the authenticity and complexity of the flavor profile.
+Typical use levels in finished food products range from 0.1 to 10 ppm, with lower concentrations used for subtle background notes and higher concentrations for more pronounced impact.
+The compound is relatively stable under typical food processing conditions, though it may degrade at very high temperatures or extreme pH levels.

 Citation hooks: FlavScents; FEMA GRAS documentation; formulation literature